multitudes/Ray-Tracing-in-one-weekend-with-metal/README.md

 Metal was announced at the Worldwide Developers Conference (WWDC) on June 2, 2014, an Apple alternative to Direct3D (which is part of DirectX - Windows) and OpenGL.
 Apple created a new language to program the GPU directly via shader functions.
 This is the Metal Shading Language (MSL) based on the C++11 specification.
 A year later at WWDC15, Apple announced two Metal sub-frameworks: MetalKit and Metal Performance Shaders (MPS).
 You typically usse Metal to have access to the GPU.
 GPUs belong to a special class of computation called Single Instruction Multiple Data (SIMD) and optimized for throughput (how much data can be processed in one unit of time).

 The beauty of the book [Raytracing in one weekend](https://raytracing.github.io/books/RayTracingInOneWeekend.html)  is that it doesnt use any libraries and instead writes to a ppm file which is a very easy to understand and text based format.
-To use a high level framework like metal for such basic tasks will be small challenge.
-I am curious to see the tradeoffs and the difference in speed between the twos.
+Using a highlevel framework like metal which is optimized to output image on the screen, it turn out that it is not that straightforward or useful to output the image creating a ppm file, so I will just conform and create a small app which will output the image to the screen.
+The takeaway here is to understand how the metal frameworks handles the rendering of the image and how to use the GPU to do the heavy lifting.

 ## rendering models and pipelines
-To get access to the power of the Apple GPU, typically the CPU creates a command buffer which will be passed to the GPU for rendering.
+Typically the CPU creates a command buffer which will be passed to the GPU for rendering.
 Metal works with pipelines for maximum efficiency.

 In ideal conditions, light travels through the air as a ray following a straight line until it hits a surface.